T-Python-Feb-24/UNIT-1_PROJECT/README.md

 # UNIT-1_PROJECT

-## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
-This project must at least satisfy the following minimum requirements :

-- Must be interactive on CLI.
-- Use data structures.
-- Use loops & conditionals.
-- Use functions that return an output .
-- Use a Lambda function.
-- Use at least 1 Class.
-- Use some form of Error Handling .
-- Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## Project :  Hotel Booking Project:

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview : A simple text-base hotel booking program that help guests to search and book a hotel room in specific city.
+This program has one main user (The guest).
+He should be able to do the following tasks for the program to function properly.

-#### As a customer I should be able to do the following :
+#### As a guest I should be able to do the following :

-- Browse  Products .
-- View the product info (summary, specs, price, quantity , etc.)
+    - Choose an option from main menu.
-- Search for Products.
+    - Search for hotel by city name and get list of hotels with their details.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .
+    - Make reservations for one or more nights in a room.
+    - View the total cost of reserved room.

 #### Usage :

- Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
- - type in list_products to show all the products in the grocery.
+    - type in search_hotel_by_city ('city name'), it will show you all the hotels in 'city name' with thier available rooms.
- - type in show product_name to get information about this product.
- - type in buy product_name to buy the product .
+    - type in book_room ("hotel name", "room number"):
- - and so on...
+            First: it will return information about the available rooms in that hotel (e.g., room number, room type, price).
+            Then: you will enter the room you want and number of nights staying.
+            Finally: It will show you the total cost of the booking.
+    - Exit the program.

 ### For your project.
 Edit this README.md file to include your own project name,  overview, user stories, and usage.